 Sometimes, there is vagueness about whether it is morally permissible (or required) to perform a certain act—moral vagueness.
 This raises a question: what is the source of moral vagueness?
 To answer this question, it is standard to assume that, as many hold, we live in a robustly realist moral world—a mind-independent world.

-Vagueness & Ethics: Moral Vagueness in a Mind-Independent World is a postdoctoral research project that explores some overlooked implications of different accounts of the source of moral vagueness, on the assumption that robust moral realism is true.
+Vagueness & Ethics: Moral Vagueness in a Mind-Independent World is a research project that explores some overlooked implications of different accounts of the source of moral vagueness, on the assumption that robust moral realism is true.